LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/external-invocations.md

 ### Step 2: Create User

-Create a LiveEngage user with [FaaS-Invocation permission](function-as-a-service-getting-started.html#before-getting-started).
+Create a LiveEngage user with the [FaaS-Invocation permission](function-as-a-service-getting-started.html#before-getting-started).
 This user will be used by the external invoker to authenticate while calling FaaS.

 * Click on USERS and then Profiles.